 - She added some water to dilute the mixture.

-- I usually have some cold drink at lunchtime.
+- We usually have some cold drink at lunchtime.

-- You can have any soup you want - chicken or beef soup.
+- You can have any soup you want - chicken or turkey soup.

 The verb must agree with the noun that follows any or some.

-- Any child who wants to take part in the competition has to fill in a form.
+- Any girl who wants to take part in the competition must be strong.

-- Some guys are at the door asking for you.
+- Some guys are at the door asking you to come out.

 (Plural countable noun is followed by plural verb.)

-- Here is some news about an explosion nearby.
+- Here is some news about an explosion in the bus.

 Any is usually used in questions.
 But sometimes, instead of any, some is used in questions.